smansilla95/Building-A-Web-App-and-Adding-an-SSL-Certificate/README.md

 <p align="center">
 Set up Inbound Rules for the Network Security Group: <br/>

 After creating the security group, click on it to begin its configuration.
 Choose the Inbound security rules button and then click on the +Add button in order to add a new rule.
-The new rule should: block all traffic sources, have a wildcard to match all source ports, block all destinations, a custom service, a wildcard for destination port ranges so that it will block all destination ports, block all protocols, a block action that will stop any traffic that matches this rule, the highest priority number (in this case 4,096), and a name (in this case Default-Deny).
-Afterward, a description will be needed to finish setting up the rule, in this case it will "Deny all inbound traffic," after which the rule can be saved.
-Once saved, double check on the RedTeamSG security grup to see all rules and that the configurations set for the Default-Deny rule are accurate.
+The new rule should have these selections:

+ - <b>Source: All, so that it can block all traffic sources.</b>
+ - <b>Source Port Ranges: Wildcard(*), so that it can match all source ports.</b>
+ - <b>Destination: Any, so that it will block all traffic associated with the security group.</b>
+ - <b>Service: Custom.</b>
+ - <b>Destination Port Ranges: Wildcard(*), so that it will block all destination ports.</b>
+ - <b>Protocol: Any, so that all protocols used will be blocked.</b>
+ - <b>Action: Deny, so that it will block any traffic that matches this rule.</b>
+ - <b>Priority: The highest priority number (in this case 4,096).</b>
+ - <b>Name: Default-Deny</b>
+ - <b>Description: "Deny All Inbound Traffic"</b>

 <p align="center"><br/>
 <img src="https://i.imgur.com/ZoRz22c.png" height="60%" width="60%" alt="Set up Inbound Rules for the Network Security Group"/>